A Christmas Story: Critical response

 Film critics generally supported the film.
 Leonard Maltin proclaimed it "a top screen comedy".
 Gene Siskel gave it 31/2 stars, calling it a "delightful motion picture", with "delightful characters and performances", but opined that it was "doomed to box office failure" for being released too early in the holiday season.
 Roger Ebert initially gave the film three stars out of four, but later awarded the film four stars and added the film to his "Great Movies" list.
 He suggested that the film only experienced modest success because holiday-themed films were not popular at the time.
 Vincent Canby's mostly negative The New York Times review complained that "the movie's big comic pieces tend only to be exceedingly busy.
 Though Mr. Billingsley, Mr. Gavin [sic], Miss Dillon and the actress who plays Ralphie's school teacher (Tedde Moore) are all very able, they are less funny than actors in a television situation comedy".

 Over the years, the film's critical reputation has grown considerably and it is regarded by some as one of the best films of 1983.
 By the late 1980s, it was already considered a classic.
-Based on 61 reviews on Rotten Tomatoes, the film has an overall approval rating from critics of 89%, with an average score of 8.4/10.
+Based on 62 reviews on Rotten Tomatoes, the film has an overall approval rating from critics of 87%.
 The site's consensus reads: "Both warmly nostalgic and darkly humorous, A Christmas Story deserves its status as a holiday perennial."
 On Metacritic, the film has a score of 77 out of 100, based on 16 critics, indicating "generally favorable" reviews.
 In his movie guide, Leonard Maltin awarded the film a four-star rating, calling the film "delightful" and "truly funny for kids and grown-ups alike" with "wonderful period flavor".
 In his book Have Yourself a Movie Little Christmas, critic Alonso Duralde lists A Christmas Story in his chapter of "Christmas Classics".